solid/data-interoperability-panel/resource-metadata/hypothesis.md

 * Can all clients see links to all metadata associated with a given document as a general rule, or should this be something defined for each individual type of metadata?
 * Should anchor= be used rather than rel= for the discovery of an annotated resource (see [RFC 5988](https://tools.ietf.org/html/rfc5988))
 * Should there be portability requirements for certain metadata types?
 For example, acls should be portable so that if a given user moves their data from once implementation to another, their acl should go along, but certain implementation specific metadata may not.
+* How do you connect the resource with an ACL when you create it